 A toolkit for attorneys, physicians, and other professionals working with children who have experienced trauma.

-Under the United States’ Zero Tolerance Policy, thousands of children were separated from their loving caregivers upon arrival at the US border.
-News agencies, legal and medical professionals estimate that thousands more families were separated prior to the implementation of the policy.
+As a result of the United States’ Zero Tolerance Policy, thousands of children were separated from their caregivers and detained in substandard conditions upon arriving to seek asylum in the US.
 Forced separation from a primary caregiver, at any age, is considered a major trauma with lasting negative health effects for children and their families.

 Hundreds of lawyers and physicians have volunteered their services to the victims of family separation but the resources available to support these professionals are scarce and often inaccessible to busy professionals in need of practical advice and emotional support.

 Through the generosity of the Silicon Valley Community Foundation, experts in trauma-informed care from the Stanford Center for Health Education and the University of Texas at Rio Grande Valley (UTRGV) were given the opportunity to support the work of immigration attorneys who visit with and hear directly from these children.
 This compact video toolkit offers these professionals just-in-time support that will leave them with the strategies and coping skills they need to do this humanitarian work.

 This project includes five videos, a written guide, a set of reflection questions, and links to further resources, free for use under the Creative Commons CC-BY-NC-ND 4.0 license.

 - Watch all videos on YouTube